THCLab/dkms-bindings/bindings/go/README.md

 ## Examples

-Five complete examples live under `examples/`:
+Six complete examples live under `examples/`:

 - `simple`: basic identifier creation, key generation, and KEL retrieval.
 - `signing`: data signing and verification with CESR-encoded signatures, including tamper detection.
+- `anchor`: anchoring the digest of external data (WireGuard public keys) into the KEL and verifying it later.
 - `rotation`: the pre-rotation key rotation workflow and key continuity.
 - `multisig`: a multi-signature identifier built from multiple current and next keys.
 - `credentials`: the full verifiable credential lifecycle, covering registry creation, issuance, status queries, and revocation.